 Kubernetes applications are packaged using Heml - a CNCF certified package manager that has become a de-facto open source standard for running and managing applications with Kubernetes.
 Applications are packaged as Helm Charts.
 Helm Charts let you define, install, and upgrade simple or complex Kubernetes applications.
 The Charts can be stored on disk, or fetched from remote chart repositories, and are easy to create, version, share and publish.
 See the Heml Hub for a list of publicly available charts.

 PMK lets you leverage the public chart repositories by enabling helm package manager as a feature that you can turn on when you create a new PMK cluster.

 When you create a cluster in PMK, you can enable application catalog as an option feature for the cluster.
 This can be done by clicking the checkbox for application catalog in the cluster creation wizard or by setting the parameter as part of the API / CLI call.

-Follow the steps given below to add a cluster with application catalog enabled on the cluster.
+Follow the steps given below to enable application catalog for a cluster using PMK UI:

 - Navigate to Infrastructure and click Add Cluster to add a new cluster.

-When a new cluster is added successfully, it has the stable, incubator, and Fission repositories, by default.
-You can add other repositories to the cluster, if required.
+When a new cluster is created successfully, helm is configured with stable, and incubator chart repositories, so you can easily start deploying charts from these repositories on your cluster.
+You can configure additional repositories to work with the cluster, if required.

 - Enter the name, URL and source for the repository.
 Click Next.

-- Optionally, select a cluster to which you want to add the repository.
+- Select a cluster to which you want to add the repository.